 - Sometimes it’s hard to know where to start.
 If you would like to go deeper on this topic, I hold free exploratory coaching sessions each week.
 You can register online at Troy Communications or email me to schedule an appointment at TMTroy@TroyCommunications.Net

-- If you enjoyed this article and would like to receive these weekly posts in your inbox, you can subscribe at Troy Communications Blog.
+- If you enjoyed this article and would like to receive these monthly posts in your inbox, you can subscribe at Troy Communications Blog.